gaelcolas/Sampler/README.md

 command line by passing the parameter `UsePSResourceGet` to the build script `build.ps1`, e.g. `.\build.ps1 -ResolveDependency -Tasks noop -UsePSResourceGet`

-If both PSResourceGet and ModuleFast is enabled then PSResource will be preferred on Windows PowerShell and PowerShell 7.1 or lower.
+If both PSResourceGet and ModuleFast is enabled then PSResourceGet will be preferred on Windows PowerShell and PowerShell 7.1 or lower.
 ModuleFast will be preferred on PowerShell 7.2 or higher.